Smattr/rumur/README.rst

 Compilation produces several artefacts including the `rumur` binary itself:

-* bin/rumur: Tool for translating a Murphi model into a program that implements a checker;
+* rumur: Tool for translating a Murphi model into a program that implements a checker;
-* bin/rumur-ast-dump: Tool for emitting an XML representation of a Murphi model's Abstract Syntax Tree;
+* murphi2xml: Tool for emitting an XML representation of a Murphi model’s Abstract Syntax Tree;
-* lib/librumur.a: A library for building your own Murphi model tools; and
+* librumur.a: A library for building your own Murphi model tools; and
 * include/rumur/: The API for the above library.

 Comparison with CMurphi